-- E. Needs supervision or assistance to either prepare or cook a simple meal.
-Score 4 - F. Cannot prepare and cook food.
+E. Needs supervision or assistance to either prep cook a simple meal. ore or Score 4 F. Cannot prepare and cook food.
+Score 8 Activity 2.
+Taking nutrition A. Can take nutrition unaided.
+Score 0 B. Needs (i) to use an aid or appliance to be able to take nutrition, or (ii) supervision to be able to take nutrition, or (iii) assistance to be able to cut up food.
+Score 2 C. Needs a therapeutic source to be able to take nutrition.
+Score 2 D. Needs prompting to be able to take nutrition.
+Score 4 E. Needs assistance to be able to manage a the source to take nutrition. rapeutic Score 6 F. Cannot convey food and drink to their mouth on needs another person to do so. and Score 10 Activity 3.
+Managing therapy or monitoring a health condition A. Either

+(i) does not receive medication or therapy or need to monitor a health condition, or

+(ii) can manage medication or therapy or monitor a health condition unaided.
+Score 0

+B. Needs any one or more of the following:

+(i) to use an aid or appliance to be able to manage medication

+(ii) supervision, prompting or assistance to be able to manage medication

+(iii) supervision, prompting or assistance to be able to monitor a health condition.
+Score 1

+- C. Needs supervision, prompting or assistance to be able to manage therapy that takes no more than 3.5 hours a week.
+Score 2 - D. Needs supervision, prompting or assistance to be able to manage therapy that takes more than 3.5 but no more than seven hours a week.
+Score 4 - E. Needs supervision, prompting or assistance to be able to manage therapy that takes more than seven but no more than 14 hours a week.
+Score 6 - F. Needs supervision, prompting or assistance to be able to manage therapy that takes more than 14 hours a week.
 Score 8

-Activity 2.
-Taking nutrition

-- A. Can take nutrition unaided.
-Score 0 - B. Needs (i) to use an aid or appliance to be able to take nutrition, or - (ii) supervision to be able to take nutrition, or - (iii) assistance to be able to cut up food.
-Score 2 - C. Needs a therapeutic source to be able to take nutrition. - D. Needs prompting to be able to take nutrition.
-Score 4

-- E. Needs assistance to be able to manage a therapeutic source to take nutrition.
-Score 6 - F. Cannot convey food and drink to their mouth and needs another person to do so.
-Score 10

-Activity 3.
-Managing therapy or monitoring a health condition

-- A. Either - (i) does not receive medication or therapy or need to monitor a health condition, or - (ii) can manage medication or therapy or monitor a health condition unaided.
-Score 0

-- B. Needs any one or more of the following: - (i) to use an aid or appliance to be able to manage medication - (ii) supervision, prompting or assistance to be able to manage medication - (iii) supervision, prompting or assistance to be able to monitor a health condition.
-Score 1 - C. Needs supervision, prompting or assistance to be able to manage therapy that takes no more than 3.5 hours a week. - D. Needs supervision, prompting or assistance to be able to manage therapy that takes more than 3.5 but no more than seven hours a week. - E. Needs supervision, prompting or assistance to be able to manage therapy that takes more than seven but no more than 14 hours a week. - F. Needs supervision, prompting or assistance to be able to manage therapy that takes more than 14 hours a week.